Staff & Board of Directors

 • Chair of Fund Development Committee

-Whitney Moran is the managing editor of Nimbus Publishing and has worked in the Atlantic Canadian publishing industry for over twelve years.
-She has facilitated a number of workshops for the WFNS during that time and has been so grateful to serve the board for since 202, first as a Director-at-Large and Chair of the Fund Development Committee (leading the planning for the successful 2022 Writing Rumble, which raised nearly $7,000 for the Jampolis sponsored residencies) and more recently as Vice President, a still-active member of the Fund Development Committee, and a Writers In The Schools (WITS) participant.
-The author of two books, East Coast Crafted (co-written by Christopher Reynolds) and I Want to Build a Seahouse (illustrated by Josee Bisaillon), Whitney brings a wealth of experience with writers, event planning, and fundraising to her role on the WFNS Board of Directors, as well as an infectious passion for the distinct literary arts of this region.
+Whitney Moran is the managing editor of Nimbus Publishing and has worked in the Atlantic Canadian publishing industry for nearly fifteen years.
+She has facilitated a number of workshops for WFNS during that time and has been grateful to serve on its Board of Directors since 2022, first as a Director-at-Large and for the past three years as Vice President and Chair of the Fund Development Committee.
+Whitney has also participated in the Writers In The Schools (WITS) program since 2023.
+The author of two books, East Coast Crafted (co-written by Christopher Reynolds) and I Want to Build a Seahouse (illustrated by Josee Bisaillon), she brings a wealth of experience with writers, event planning, and fundraising to her role on the WFNS Board of Directors, as well as an infectious passion for the distinct literary arts of this region.

 Carol Shillibeer, Treasurer